Birding Tours in Rwanda

 Top Birds of Rwanda : Rwanda is rich in biodiversity with attractions including jaw-dropping landscapes, wildlife species including the endangered mountain gorillas, the big Five (lions, leopards, cape buffaloes, rhinos and elephants) among others and several bird species.

-Rwanda is a perfect destination for ornithologists and bird enthusiasts, Rwanda is known for its abundance of birds boasting over 782 bird species with at least 525 of species residing in and around the lakes, woodlands and savannahs of Akagera national park.
+Rwanda is a perfect destination for ornithologists and bird enthusiasts.
+Rwanda is known for its abundance of birds, boasting over 782 bird species, with at least 525 of the species residing in and around the lakes, woodlands and savannahs of Akagera national park.

-The wide variety of birds in Rwanda come in all different colors, shapes and sizes, in this article there is a complied guide to the species that can easily be spotted in Rwanda.
+The wide variety of birds in Rwanda come in all different colors, shapes and sizes, in this article there is a compiled guide to the species that can easily be spotted in Rwanda.

 AFRICAN FISH EAGLE